Boardman-Vogt resolutions and bar/cobar constructions of (co)operadic (co)bimodules: Introduction

 \subsection{Motivation}

-Given two smooth manifolds $M$ and $N$, the embedding space $\Emb(M,N)$ is the space of all embeddings $M \hookrightarrow N$ endowed with the compact-open topology.
-The study of this space is a classical problem in topology: for example, understanding $\Emb(S^{1}, S^{3})$ is the object of knot theory.
-Generally speaking, determining the homotopy type, or even the rational homotopy type of $\Emb(M,N)$ is a difficult problem.
+Given two smooth manifolds $M$ and $N$, the embedding space $\Emb(M,N)$ is the space of smooth embeddings $M \hookrightarrow N$ endowed with the compact-open topology.
+Studying this space is a classical problem in topology.
+Determining its homotopy type, or even its rational homotopy type, is a difficult problem.
+For example, understanding the connected components of $\Emb(S^{1}, S^{3})$ is the object of knot theory.

-Our approach involves two key ingredients: Goodwillie--Weiss calculus and operad theory.
-Goodwillie--Weiss calculus~\cite{GoodwillieWeiss1999} gives information about $\Emb(M,N)$ when $\dim N - \dim M \ge 3$, expressing this space as the limit of a tower of ``polynomial approximations''.
-Operads are combinatorial objects that encode algebraic structures that were initially introduced to study iterated loop spaces~\cite{BoardmanVogt1968,May1972}.
-The little disks operads $E_{n}$ play a central role in this theory.
-An element of $E_{n}$ is a configuration of disjoint numbered $n$-disks in the unit $n$-disk, and the operadic structure consists in plugging a configuration of disks inside one of the disks of another configuration.
-These little disks operads encode the structure of iterated loop spaces.
+Our approach towards the understanding of $\Emb(M,N)$ involves two key ingredients: Goodwillie--Weiss calculus and operad theory.
+On the one hand, Goodwillie--Weiss calculus~\cite{GoodwillieWeiss1999} gives information about $\Emb(M,N)$ when $\dim N - \dim M \ge 3$.
+It allows one to express $\Emb(M,N)$ as the limit of a tower of ``polynomial approximations'' $T_k \Emb(M,N)$ which are easier to compute.
+On the other hand, operads are combinatorial objects that encode algebraic structures.
+The little disks operads $E_{n}$, that were initially introduced in the study of iterated loop spaces~\cite{BoardmanVogt1968,May1972}, play a central role in this theory.
+An element of $E_{n}$ is a configuration of numbered disjoint $n$-disks in the unit $n$-disk.
+The operadic structure consists in plugging a configuration of disks inside one of the disks of another configuration.
+Algebras over these little disks operads are precisely spaces having the homotopy type of iterated loop spaces (under some technical conditions).

-Using these two theories, ways of computing the rational homotopy type of $\Emb(M,N)$ with combinatorial methods have been developed.
-When $M = \R^{d}$ and $N = \R^{n}$, the homotopy type of the space of embeddings with compact support $\Emb_{c}(\R^{d}, \R^{n})$ can be expressed in terms of operads: one can compute $\Emb_{c}(\R^{d}, \R^{n})$ from the $(d+1)$-fold loop space of the derived mapping space $\Operad^{h}(E_{d}, E_{n})$~\cite{DucoulombierTurchin2017,BoavidaWeiss2015}.
-Using Sullivan's rational homotopy theory and the formality of the little disks operads, this derived mapping space can be computed in terms of hairy graph complexes~\cite{FresseTurchinWillwacher2017}.
+Ways of computing the rational homotopy type of $\Emb(M,N)$ with combinatorial methods have been developed using these two ingredients.
+In particular, for $M = \R^{d}$, $N = \R^{n}$ and $n-m\geq 3$, the space of compactly supported embeddings $\Emb_{c}(\R^{d}, \R^{n})$ was shown to be weakly equivalent to the $(d+1)$-iterated loop space of the derived mapping space of operads $\Operad^{h}(E_{d}, E_{n})$~\cite{DucoulombierTurchin2017,BoavidaWeiss2015}.
+Using Sullivan's rational homotopy theory and the formality of the little disks operads, this derived mapping space can be expressed in terms of hairy graph complexes~\cite{FresseTurchinWillwacher2017}.
+As a consequence, $\pi_{0}\Emb_{c}(\R^{d}, \R^{n})$ has been proved to be a finitely generated group of rank $\leq 1$.